Hamburg Sea Devils (ELF): History

 Jones was extended as head coach for the 2023 season.
 American Preston Haire was signed as quarterback.
 With Kasim Edebali and Miguel Boock, two well-known linebackers ended their careers after the 2022 season.
 On June 11, 2023, Sea Devils played their first home game in Volksparkstadion in front of 32,500 spectators.
 The Sea Devils lost 22-27.
 With a 4-8 record, the Sea Devils missed the playoffs for the first time.

 After the end of the regular season, the Sea Devils announced the dismissal of Charles Jones as head coach.
 In addition, defensive coordinator Kendral Ellison joined the Munich Ravens as the new head coach and general manager Max Paatz joined Rhein Fire.
 For the 2024 season, the American Matt Johnson was hired as head coach, and Brandon Noble as defensive coordinator.
 The Sea Devils signed Javarian Smith as quarterback and Jarvis McClam as wide receiver.
 After week 7, Smith was replaced by American D'Angelo Fulfort.
-The Sea Devils did not play at Stadion Hoheluft this season, but opted to play in several cities across Northern Germany.
+The Sea Devils did not play at Stadion Hoheluft this season but opted to play in several cities across Northern Germany.
 The team finished the season with a 2-10 record.

 In September 2024, the team introduced Shuan Fatah as the new head coach.
-Previously, Fatah won two German and five Austrian Bowls, and worked for the Sea Devils of the NFL Europe as a running back coach.
+Previously, Fatah won two German and five Austrian Bowls and worked for the Sea Devils of the NFL Europe as a running back coach.

+Following the conclusion of the 2025 ELF season, eleven teams announced they were leaving the ELF to form the European Football Alliance, with the Sea Devils noticeably not included among them.
+While the league initially tried to restructure itself as part of self-administration proceedings so as to continue with a 2026 season, on 23 March 2026, insolvency proceedings were initiated against the European League of Football.
+With the league shut down, the Sea Devils effectively ceased operations, though no formal statement was released by the franchise.